Home » Recipes » Bread Recipes » Easy Hot Water Cornbread

 Finished Easy Hot Water Cornbread on a white serving plate.

-❤️ Why You’ll Love This Recipe
+Why I Recommend This Recipe

-🍳 Tools You’ll Use
+Tools You’ll Use

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-🛒 Ingredient Notes
+Ingredient Notes

 Simple ingredients needed to make hot water cornbread.

-• Cornmeal (Cornmeal comes in yellow or white, and either fine, medium, or coarse grinds.
+• Cornmeal — Cornmeal comes in yellow or white, and either fine, medium, or coarse grinds.
 I always use white, fine ground cornmeal for any cornbread recipe, but you can use either white or yellow in the fine or medium grind.
-I don’t recommend the coarse grind for this — or anything, really.)
+I don’t recommend the coarse grind for this — or anything, really.

-• Salt (It’s optional, but I think it greatly improves the taste.
-I use kosher salt in all my recipes unless otherwise stated.)
+• Salt — It’s optional, but I think it greatly improves the taste.
+I use kosher salt in all my recipes unless otherwise stated.

-• Boiling Water (Starts the cooking process of the cornmeal and creates the batter.)
+• Boiling Water — Starts the cooking process of the cornmeal and creates the batter.

-• Peanut or vegetable oil for frying (I always use peanut oil for frying because it has a higher smoking point than other oils.
-You’ll need enough oil to fill your skillet to about 1/2 inch deep.)
+• Peanut or vegetable oil for frying — I always use peanut oil for frying because it has a higher smoking point than other oils.
+You’ll need enough oil to fill your skillet to about 1/2 inch deep.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥄 How to Make this Easy Hot Water Cornbread Recipe
+How to Make this Easy Hot Water Cornbread Recipe

 Place a 10 or 12-inch cast iron skillet over medium high heat.
 Add oil to an approximate depth of 1/2 inch.
 Heat the oil while mixing the cornbread.